Tinder/GitQuery/README.md

    --flat-files          When --generate-globs is used, this option helps
-                         choose if the files in the generated config file should be in a flat map or a nest map. default: false --sha TEXT            A sha to use when --init-config is used, if not provided the sha of latest [branch] is used --verbose             Show the underlying commands and their outputs in the console. default: false
+                         choose if the files in the generated config file should be in a flat map or a nest map. default: false --revision TEXT            A revision to use when --init-config is used, if not provided the revision of latest [branch] is used --verbose             Show the underlying commands and their outputs in the console. default: false
    -h, --help            Show this message and exit